jasondavies/tt-isa-documentation/WormholeB0/TensixTile/TensixCoprocessor/SrcASrcB.md

 * **BF16 (1 sign bit, 8 bit exponent, 7 bit mantissa)**.
 Unpackers can losslessly convert BFP8 / BFP4 / BFP2 to BF16.
 Internally, this type is overlaid on to TF32, with the three least significant bits of the TF32 mantissa set to zero.
 * **FP16 (1 sign bit, 5 bit exponent, 10 bit mantissa)**.
 Unpackers can losslessly convert FP8 (1 sign bit, 5 bit exponent, 3 bit mantissa) to FP16.
 They can also losslessly convert BFP8a / BFP4a / BFP2a to FP16.
 * **Integer "8" (1 sign bit, 10 bit magnitude)**.
 The range of this type is -1023 through +1023, albeit the majority of hardware conversions to/from this type involve a range of -127 through +127 or 0 through 255.
 Internally, this type is overlaid on to FP16, using a fixed raw exponent of 16 (or sometimes a raw exponent of 0 when the magnitude is zero).
+* **Integer "16" (1 sign bit, 15 bit magnitude)**.
+This type is intended only for opaque data transfer of 16 bits; there are no computation instructions involving this type.
+If used for opaque data transfer, this type can be used to contain _any_ 16 bits, including unsigned 16-bit data.

 Note that the coprocessor does not entirely conform to IEEE 754 for TF32 / BF16 / FP16.
 See [floating-point bit patterns](FloatBitPatterns.md) for details.